|

 senseand this leads us to the psychological concept of

 motivation.
-To comprehend this concept, lets use a practical
+To comprehend this concept,

 Imagine that you are a child

-as the psychological concept of drive.
+that results from pulling as the psychological concept of

-food, for finding shelter, for reproduction, and even for staying alive.
+for reproduction, and even for staying alive.
+These drives push us into doing

-Thats why, when a thief puts a gun to your head you will most likely
+puts a gun to your head you will most likely give him your money: you have

-give him your money: you have a drive that pushes you to stay alive.
-A drive,
+a drive that pushes you to stay alive.

 |